Funding level, returns and other financial figures

 Funding level evolution

-The pension fund’s funding level decreased by 2.5 percentage points in October and amounted to 118.1% as at end October.
-During October, equity markets achieved a negative return.
-Interest rates and the interest rate swap fell, which had a negative effect on the funding level due to the fact that the pension fund hedges part of the interest rate risk.
-On balance, the funding level result was negative.
+Share markets achieved a positive return in January.
+Interest rates rose, which had a positive effect on the funding level due to the fact that the pension fund hedges part of the interest rate risk.
+On balance, the funding level result was positive.

 The Board will continue to monitor developments closely.